braidn/Knowledge-Repo/CrystalLang.md

 * Comes with a build in templating library called 'ecr'
   * much like erb for Ruby.

+## Macros

+* Methods that receive AST nodes at compile time.
+* Can be thought of much like Clojure Macros.
+  * want to change some code at compile time?
+A macro is how we can parse the AST and make changes.
+* These have hook methods (`inherited`, `included`, `extended`, `method_missing`) that are invoked situationally.

 ## Testing

 * Crystal ships with a competent spec suite that is very familiar to RSpec.